D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/01_install.md

 Congratulations!
 You followed the instructions.

 ##Now what
 Most likely you won't be satisfied by just running a test case.
+Click [here](./02_preprocess/index.html) to learn how to make the [input files](../03_technical/01_inputs.html) used by FIDASIM.